-My cane tapped against the dirty linoleum underfoot, and I wondered if it sounded like the beat of a war drum to the gassed people, or perhaps the grating of nails on a chalkboard.
+My cane tapped against the dirty linoleum underfoot.
+I wondered if it sounded like the beat of a war drum to the gassed people, or perhaps the grating of nails on a chalkboard.
 Anything that put them on edge.

 Distracting me from my thoughts, a blonde nurse ran at me, fingers like talons as she tried to attack.
-I felt the Scarecrow move beside me, ready to defend, but my cane had already struck out, offsetting her balance and sending her into a nearby trolley laden with supplies.
+I felt the Scarecrow move beside me, ready to defend, but my cane struck out and offset her balance.
+She was sent into a nearby trolley laden with supplies.

-The Scarecrow and I were making our way towards the doctors' offices, in the hopes of encountering the psychiatrist who had treated him whilst at the asylum.
+The Scarecrow and I were making our way towards the doctors' offices, in the hopes of encountering the psychiatrist who had treated him while at the asylum.

-Poison Ivy was also strolling around this facility somewhere, with the intention of releasing Harley Quinn and 'dropping in' on the her nightshift guards, or so she put it.
+Poison Ivy was also somewhere nearby, with the intention of releasing Harley Quinn and 'dropping in' on her nightshift guards, as she put it.

 The chorus of screams followed us wherever we went in the facility, so much so that it soon drifted from my hearing like background noise.
-We crossed through the records room, and to one side of this, we found a door with the name we were looking for embossed on its sign.
-Kicking open the entrance, more green gas tumbled out to meet the cloud already outside.
+We crossed through the records room.
+Along one wall, we found a door with a familiar name embossed on its sign.
+Kicking it open, more green gas tumbled out to meet the existing haze.

 "Hello, Steven," said the Scarecrow, laughing snidely.
 "Are we well this evening?
 Ready for our next session?"
 With this final word, he threw the shrink across his own desk, scattering papers and smashing a glass paperweight.
 Kellerman whimpered and tried to get up, to flee, but I kicked him down with my boot.

-Stepping onto the desk, the Scarecrow crossed it in two strides and crouched above where the shrink was sprawled on the floor.
+Stepping onto the desk, the Scarecrow crossed it in two strides and crouched above the shrink who was sprawled on the floor.
 His scythe was in his hand.